noctbeee/m4gn3/README.md

 - 👀 I’m interested in cats
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on a server
-- 📫 How to reach me (m4gn3.)
-DM on discord
+- 📫 How to reach me (fxv.mag) DM on discord
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: MEOW

 <!---